X-Ryl669/grav-plugin-viewer3d/README.md

 ```
 ````

-To your page and a 3D plugin will appear up showing YourFile.stl (must be in the same folder as your page).
+To your page and a 3D plugin will appear, showing **YourFile.stl** (must be in the same folder as your page).

 ## Credits